 How to include your thighs in the casting

 To have your pregnancy belly cast look right, you will need to stand up when you get down to the bottom of the belly.
+The best casting position is in a reclining chair.
 Start the casting from the top and work your way down.
 When you get to the bottom of your belly, place a piece of saran wrap over your pubic area to keep the wet casting material from sticking to it.
 Slather the saran wrap with lubricant prior to placing it over your pubic area.
 You will need to hold the saran wrap in place while your helper places the first wet strip over the pubic area.
 Thereafter, the wet casting strips will hold the saran wrap in place.